KrisKasprzak/BulletDB/README.md

 <b><h3>ToDo...</b></h3>
 1. test more
-2. document
+2. document the examples and code
-3. update examples (basic usage and how to read data and write to and SD card)
+3. Add and example on how to read data and write to and SD card)
 5. create YouTube vid in how to use
 6. test with other chips
 7. remove hard code for chip size, pages, etc.